 The Humpty-Dumpty approach

-The brand of thinking behind the advice that standards cannot be developed in relation to the rule of law seems to be a by-product of what, to be honest, can only be called a failure to properly define the rule of law itself, in terms of cause, of its effects, and then, on top of that, to treat the solution to rule of law problems as the correction of what are presupposed to be its effects.
-This is like putting Humpty-Dumpty together again, and this approach has been singularly unsuccessful.
+The brand of thinking behind the advice that standards cannot be developed in relation to the rule of law seems to be a by-product of what, to be honest, can only be called a failure to properly define the rule of law itself, in terms of cause of its effects, and then in the absence of a definition, to treat the solution to Rule of Law problems encountered as the correction of what are presupposed to be the effects of its failure, to the effects of its success.

-That the above is the case is borne out by the fact that, in reality, most efforts to enhance the rule of law do indeed follow the path of measuring what are thought to be the effects of the rule of law or their absence, followed predictably by efforts to decrease or increase variables measured to, as the case may be, institute, maintain or restore the rule of law.
+That the above is the case is borne out by the fact that, in reality, most efforts to enhance the Rule of Law do indeed follow the path of measuring what are thought to be the effects of the Rule of Law or their absence, followed predictably by efforts to decrease or increase variables measured to, as the case may be, institute, maintain or restore the Rule of Law.

-This Humpty-Dumpty approach to the rule of law been singularly unsuccessful and it is fairly universally acknowledged that the whole concept of the rule of law is in need of a desperate makeover.
+This Humpty-Dumpty approach to the Rule of Law been singularly unsuccessful and it is fairly universally acknowledged that the whole concept of the Rule of Law is in need of a desperate makeover.

-It would seem that the best avenue to redefining the rule of law may be to move away from the circuitous correlative one that currently defines the rule of law in terms of its effects and that then tries to manipulate those effects to resolve rule of law problems, and to rather towards towards a definition that emerges from a cause and effect model of the rule of law and methodology to match.
+It would seem that the best avenue to redefining the Rule of Law may be to move away from the circuitous correlative one that currently defines the Rule of Law in terms of its effects and that then tries to manipulate those effects to resolve Rule of Law problems, and to rather towards towards a definition that emerges from a cause and effect model of the Rule of Law and methodology to match.

 Looking at the Rule of Law from another perspective

-If one does not want to throw this baby out with the bathwater, and ruffle too many feathers in doing so, it is probably best to incorporate these components of the rule of law into whatever re-definition is made of the rule.
+If one does not want to throw this baby out with the bathwater, and ruffle too many feathers in doing so, it is probably best to incorporate these components of the Rule of Law into whatever re-definition is made of the rule.

-The Rule of Law Standard
+Rule of Law Standards

-A second presumption is, that the most efficient way to establish acceptance of and maintenance of the rule of law, is to identify and facilitate that which causes it, rather than to identify and facilitate or ameliorate as the case may be, effects which flows from it.
+A second presumption is, that the most efficient way to establish acceptance of and maintenance of the Rule of Law, is to identify and facilitate that which causes it, rather than to identify and facilitate (or ameliorate as the case may be) effects which flows from it.